 Cost of Products Sold.
-Total cost of products sold increased to \$128.4 million for the three months ended February 28, 2003 as compared to \$97.1 million for the three months ended February 28, 2002.
-The current period's domestic retail cost of sales increased \$25.2 million to \$104.9 million as compared to \$79.7 million in the prior year, of which \$20.3 million was due to increased volumes and \$4.9 million was due to higher supply costs of product as compared to the same period last year.
+Total cost of products sold and liquids marketing activities increased to \$207.7 million for the three months ended February 28, 2003 as compared to \$142.8 million for the three months ended February 28, 2002.
+The current period's domestic retail cost of sales increased \$25.2 million to \$104.9 million as compared to \$79.7 million in the prior year due to increased volumes and higher supply costs of product as compared to the same period last year.
 The U.S. wholesale cost of sales increased \$0.7 million to \$3.9 million for the three months ended February 28, 2003 as compared to \$3.2 million for the period ended February 28, 2002, due to higher wholesale fuel costs.
-Foreign cost of sales increased \$4.2 million to \$14.8 million as compared to \$10.6 million in the prior year, of which \$3.8 million was due to an increase in wholesale fuel costs and \$0.4 million was due to higher volumes.
-Other cost of sales increased \$1.2 million to \$4.8 million as compared to \$3.6 million for the three months ended February 28, 2002 primarily due to acquisitions.
+Foreign cost of sales increased \$4.2 million to \$14.8 million as compared to \$10.6 million in the prior year due to an increase in wholesale fuel costs and higher volumes.
+Other cost of sales increased \$1.2 million to \$4.9 million as compared to \$3.7 million for the three months ended February 28, 2002 primarily due to acquisitions.
+Liquids marketing cost of sales increased \$33.6 million during the three months ended February 28, 2003 to \$79.2 million as compared to the prior year's cost of sales of \$45.6 million.
+This increase is primarily due to the increase in the number and volumes of contracts sold which were necessary to supply the increased customer demand.

 Gross Profit.
 Total gross profit for the three months ended February 28, 2003 was \$121.3 million as compared to \$86.9 million for the three months ended February 28, 2002.
 For the three months ended February 28, 2003, retail fuel gross profit was \$107.8 million, U.S. wholesale was \$0.4 million, and other gross profit was \$11.6 million.
 Foreign wholesale gross profit was \$1.1 million and liquids marketing gross profit was \$0.4 million.
 As a comparison, for the three months ended February 28, 2002, Heritage recorded retail fuel gross profit of \$72.7 million, U.S. wholesale of \$0.1 million and other gross profit of \$11.7 million.
 Foreign wholesale gross profit was \$0.7 million, and liquids marketing gross profit was \$1.7 million for the three months ended February 28, 2002.
 The increase in gross fuel profit is primarily attributable to increased volumes as described above and higher selling prices, partially offset by higher product costs.
 Operating Expenses.
-Operating expenses were \$45.2 million an increase of \$10.2 million, for the three months ended February 28, 2003 as compared to \$35.0 million for the three months ended February 28, 2002.
-The increase is the result of various factors, which include a \$3.6 million increase in employee-related costs due to acquisitions, a \$2.4 million increase in incentive plan expense due to operating performance, a \$4.1 million general increase in operating expenses in certain areas of the Partnership's operations to accommodate increased winter demand, a \$0.1 million increase due to industry-wide increases in business insurance costs.
+Operating expenses were \$45.3 million an increase of \$10.3 million, for the three months ended February 28, 2003 as compared to \$35.0 million for the three months ended February 28, 2002.
+The increase is the result of various factors, which include an increase in employee-related costs due to acquisitions, an increase in incentive plan expense due to operating performance, a general increase in operating expenses in certain areas of the Partnership's operations to accommodate increased winter demand and industry-wide increases in business insurance costs.

 Selling, General and Administrative.
-Selling, general and administrative expenses were \$4.3 million for the three months ended February 28, 2003, a \$1.1 million increase from the \$3.2 million for the same three month period last year.
-This increase is primarily related to the performance-based compensation plan expense in 2003 that was not incurred in 2002, offset by a \$0.2 million decrease related to the adoption of SFAS 123.
+Selling, general and administrative expenses were \$4.7 million for the three months ended February 28, 2003, a \$1.5 million increase from the \$3.2 million for the same three month period last year.
+This increase is primarily related to the performance-based compensation plan expense in 2003 that was not incurred in 2002.